kamalkharayat/MongoDbConPooling/README.md

 2. MongoClient

 The application demonstrates the use of the above libraries from a centralized code for all db operations, also at the same time, it utilizes the connection pooling feature to improve performance.
+In the current version of MongoDB, both the above libraries support connection pooling automatically based on the pool size, you just need to make sure not to close any connection.
+Pool size is very subjective and shall depend on your application usage.